-9. What Happens If There’s an Emergency and You Can’t Shoot the Wedding?
+9. What if You Can’t Shoot the Wedding?

 Photographers are only human.
 So what happens if something prevents the photographer from shooting the booked wedding?
-What if you break a leg or arm and can’t shoot?
-What if you get into a car crash on the way to the wedding?
+What if you’re ill and can’t shoot?
+What if an accident or unforeseen event prevents you from attending the event?

-My contract, for example, states that if an Act of God means I’m unable to shoot a wedding, I will first make every effort to find another photographer to cover the day.
-If that’s impossible, then I will refund the full cost.
+Your contract could include that you will first make every effort to find a replacement photographer to cover the wedding day.
+If that’s impossible, then your client will receive a full refund.

-Sometimes, the wedding isn’t canceled but the date changes.
+Wedding dates can sometimes reschedule.
 What happens to the couple’s deposit if that happens?
-Many wedding photography contracts will say if a wedding date is changed and the new date is available, the deposit will then be good for the new date.
+A wedding photography contract might say if the new date is available, the deposit will be good for that.

 Photographers often don’t know who’s important to the bride and groom.
-A family member might not show up to the family photos or the bride and groom forget to tell you about a specific shot that they really want.
-Make sure you’re not liable for something you couldn’t control.
+For example, a family member might not show up to the family photos, or the bride and groom forget to tell you about a specific shot that they want.

-This is great for getting the family together for the formals and this person is also better able to determine when someone important is missing.
+We recommend that couples appoint a family member to help during family images.
+This is great for getting the family together for the formals.
+This person may also be better able to determine when someone important is missing.

 If a family member steps in front of the photographer during the kiss, is the photographer liable for missing that moment?

-Some photographers will require unplugged weddings.
-Others (myself included) requests that the couple reminds the guests to be considerate of the person they choose to capture their day.
+Some photographers will ask for unplugged weddings.
+Others request that the couple reminds the guests to be considerate of the photographer.

 14. How Much Are You Liable For?